surifirstpin/biplus_documentation/docs/How to Create a Report.md

 ## Charts

-To view the Visualization images of Retyreived data, Click on Charts Section
+To view the Visualization images of Retrieved data, Click on **Chart** Section

 ## Data